 A term or statute is generally referred to in its full form the first time it is used in this Circular; after that it is referred to by its acronym or short form.
 Similarly, standards, concepts statements, and other guidance promulgated by the Federal Accounting Standards Advisory Board (FASAB) are generally cited in full the first time they are used; after that they are cited by number.
+In addition, where FASAB guidance has been amended, the first citation to the guidance will include a reference to the guidance "as amended;" subsequent references only to the guidance by a number without any reference to whether the guidance was amended.

-FASAB documents cited in this Circular may be found at: fasab.gov.
-Office of Management and Budget (OMB) documents cited in this Circular, including OMB's audit bulletin, Audit Requirements for Federal Financial Statements, may be found at: Bulletins | The White House.
+FASAB documents cited in this Circular may be found at in FASAB's Handbook.
+This Circular and Office of Management and Budget (OMB) documents cited in this Circular, including OMB's audit bulletin, Audit Requirements for Federal Financial Statements, may be found at Information and Guidance - OMB - The White House.
+All circulars cited in this document are OMB Circulars.